 The Department of Human Rights also ensures that businesses seeking state contracts are in compliance with equal opportunity requirements, and strives to eliminate discrimination by educating Minnesotans about their rights and responsibilities under the Act.

 In his first six months as Commissioner, Lindsey introduced new department strategies to investigate charges of discrimination more quickly, and announced a new policy under which the department will investigate all charges that are filed.
-During Lindsey's first six months, the department was able to reduce the average time it takes to resolve a case, even as charges increased 20 percent.
+In the last four years, the Department has investigated more than 2,400 cases.
+In comparison, the Department investigated 1,080 cases in the prior four years.

 Lindsey received his JD and BA from the University of Iowa, where as a law student he served as Editor-in-Chief of the Iowa Law Review.
-He worked for the firm of Oppenheimer Wolff & Donnelly where he practiced civil litigation, primarily representing clients in employment, product liability, contract and health law.
+He worked for Oppenheimer Wolff & Donnelly, where he practiced civil litigation, primarily representing clients in employment, product liability, contract and health law.
 He also brings private sector experience as Chief Operating Officer and General Counsel of Axis, Inc., where he was responsible for managing human resources operations, ensuring legal and administrative compliance, and risk management.
-Prior to joining Ramsey County Mr. Lindsey worked for the firm of Halleland, Lewis, Nilan & Johnson in the employment and health law groups.
+Prior to joining Ramsey County Mr. Lindsey worked for Halleland, Lewis, Nilan & Johnson in the employment and health law groups.